Assistive technology explained

-We need to understand your AT needs and how they will help you pursue your goals.
+We need to understand your AT needs and how the right AT will help you pursue your goals.
 We’ll need different information from you depending on the cost and risk.

-Some equipment or items will need an AT assessor to assess your needs and situation, and identify the most appropriate AT.
-The assessor may be an allied health practitioner, continence nurse, rehabilitation engineer, AT mentor or other qualified practitioner.
+Some equipment or items will need a qualified AT advisor to talk with you about your needs and situation, and help identify the most appropriate AT.
+The AT advisor may be an allied health practitioner, continence nurse, rehabilitation engineer, AT mentor or other qualified practitioner.

 If you have AT in your plan, you will also have at least $500 included in your Capacity Building Improved Daily Living - Budget to seek advice from an independent advisor about your AT requirements.